 There has been endless debate as to who the Essenes really were.
 Some have pointed out their location would have been the perfect hub for trade, located 13 miles from Jerusalem and only a couple of hours from Jericho.

 Though Pliny the Elder’s description is the most often referenced, it seems to have some contradictions, and others have pointed out that the people who inhabited the Qumran plateau had been a thriving culture for many generations.
 The Essenes were likely a small offshoot of that population at Qumran, who were steeped in the mysticism of a newly formed sect.

 This faction was probably not popular among the main sects of Judaism.
-These people were led by one who they called the Teacher of Righteousness, an entity who bore an uncanny resemblance to Jesus.
+These people were led by one who they called the Teacher of Righteousness, an entity that bore an uncanny resemblance to Jesus.

 Dead Sea Scroll Cover Up

 After the discovery of the Dead Sea Scrolls, a team of archeologists and scholars, well-versed in Hebrew, Aramaic, and Greek, were hired to piece together the fragments of the scrolls and decipher their texts.
-One of those scholars was John Allegro, a former student of the Methodist ministry, who gave up his studies in Christianity to pursue philology and archeology.
+One of those scholars was John Marco Allegro, a former student of the Methodist ministry, who gave up his studies in Christianity to pursue philology and archeology.
 Allegro was the only member of his team who was agnostic, with the rest of the group consisting of Christian scholars.
 Unsurprisingly, Allegro’s interpretation gave a secular perspective to what the Dead Sea Scrolls may have implied.